-- Document the type of kidney disease (acute or chronic) and the cause of kidney failure - Document whether the acute renal failure is the first listed or secondary diagnosis. - A chronic kidney disease diagnosis cannot be captured from labs and diagnostic tests alone.
-Clinical review of the results should be documented in progress notes by the physician along with a diagnosis of chronic kidney disease and the stage explicitly stated - Document the specific stage of chronic kidney disease (e.g. Stage 1, Stage 2, Stage 3a, Stage 3b etc.) - Include the current status of CKD (stable, worsening, improved, etc.) - Do not use descriptors that imply uncertainty, such as "probable," "apparently," "likely" or "consistent with" - A relationship is assumed when a patient has both chronic kidney disease and hypertension.
-However, both conditions should be documented in the medical record on same date of service - A causal relationship must be explicitly stated in the medical record when the chronic kidney disease is due to diabetes (diabetic nephropathy or chronic kidney disease stage 4 due to diabetes.)
+- Document the type of kidney disease (acute or chronic) and the cause of kidney failure - Sequence according to the circumstances of the encounter. - A chronic kidney disease diagnosis cannot be captured from labs and diagnostic tests alone.
+Clinical review of the results should be documented in progress notes by the physician along with a diagnosis of chronic kidney disease and the stage explicitly stated. - Document the specific stage of chronic kidney disease (e.g., Stage 1, Stage 2, Stage 3a, Stage 3b etc.). - Include the current status of CKD (stable, worsening, improved, etc.). - Do not use descriptors that imply uncertainty, such as "probable," "apparently," "likely," or "consistent with." - A relationship is assumed when a patient has both chronic kidney disease and hypertension.
+However, both conditions should be documented in the medical record on same date of service. - A causal relationship must be explicitly stated in the medical record when the chronic kidney disease is due to diabetes (diabetic nephropathy or chronic kidney disease stage 4 due to diabetes.)